cloudlinux/cloudlinux-doc/docs/cloudlinux_installation/README.md

 ## Converting existing servers

-It is easy to convert your existing CentOS server to CloudLinux.
+It is easy to convert your existing CentOS or AlmaLinux server to CloudLinux.
 The process takes a few minutes and replaces just a handful of RPMs.

 * [CLDeploy Explained](/cloudlinux_installation/#cldeploy-explained).